oats-center/pea-pod/Step-3 Sensors/Step-3 Instructions.md

 ## Creating your POD application

 Applications in Chirpstack hold a set of devices to communicate with.
-They also control how the received device data is set to integrated systems, like Thingsboard.
+They also control how the received device data is set to integrated systems.

 To create an application, go to Applications from the left panel menu, and select `+ CREATE`.
 Please use these settings: